Mudslide After Wildfire: Why Earth Movement Is Covered When Fire Is the Cause

 - Wildfire burns through hillside terrain.
 The fire destroys vegetation, root systems, and organic material that hold soil in place.
 Intense heat can also create a hydrophobic (water-repellent) layer in the soil, which prevents water from absorbing into the ground as it normally would.

 - The hillside becomes unstable.
-Without vegetation to anchor the soil and with a hydrophobic layer preventing water infiltration, the burn scar area becomes extraordinarily vulnerable to erosion and mass movement.
+Without vegetation to anchor the soil and with a hydrophobic layer preventing water infiltration, the burn scar area becomes highly vulnerable to erosion and mass movement.

 - Rainfall arrives.
 Precipitation that the hillside would have absorbed before the fire now runs off the surface, picking up soil, rock, and debris as it moves downhill.